 Tweak document settings - Allows tweaking settings of a document before it is loaded based on external factors

 Wallabag - Downloads the latest articles from a Wallabag server as individual EPUB files.
-Check the wiki page for more info: https://github.com/koreader/koreader/wiki/Wallabag
+Check our wiki page for more info.

 User patches are small files written in Lua language.
 They can change the functionality of KOReader without modifying your installation permanently.
 They can be written by developers, other users or you can write one yourself (if you have the necessary extensive knowledge about the KOReader internals).

-You can find a current list of User patches in the related GitHub wiki page:
+You can find a current list of User patches in our wiki and in the GitHub issues list marked with the User patch available tag.
+You can see them by following this link.

 When you create a patches directory as instructed, a new plugin named Patch Management becomes available in the plugins menu after restarting KOReader.
 With this plugin you can see the list and status of your user patches and enable/disable them.
 You can tap About patch manager menu item to see more info.